ryotako/igor-CommandPanel/README.md

 ## Completion
 Your input is completed by pushing `Shift+Enter`.
-Thes procedure complete operation and function name.
+This procedure complete operation and function name.
 Words beginning with : are completed as pathnames.
 When you push `Shift+Enter` without input, the output or complete candidates are scrolled down.
 (You can scroll up with `Alt+Enter` in Mac.)

 ## Filtering
-You can filtering the outputs or completion candidates by pushing `Shift+Enter` with an input beginning with a blank character ` `.
+You can filter the outputs or completion candidates by pushing `Shift+Enter` with an input beginning with a blank character ` `.
 Regular expressions can be used for this filtering.